yiisoft/db/docs/en/command/ddl.md

 Data Definition Language (DDL) is a set of SQL statements to define the database structure.

 DDL statements are used to create and change the database objects in a database.
-These objects can be tables, indexes, views, stored procedures, triggers, and more.
+These objects can be tables, indexes, views, stored procedures, triggers, and so on.

 ## Tables